matfurrier/SalesIQ/README.md

 ## 🇺🇸 Overview

-**QlikDashboard** is a web‑based analytics and decision‑support platform inspired by Qlik Sense, focused on **commercial, financial and intelligent forecasting dashboards**.
+**SalesIQ** is a web‑based analytics and decision‑support platform inspired by Qlik Sense, focused on **commercial, financial and intelligent forecasting dashboards**.

 > **Architecture Note (important)**
 > This repository **does not include Machine Learning pipelines**.